workingDog/Gpsd4Scala/readme.md

       }
     }

-There are a few example collectors in the collector directory.
-The FileLogger simply records all data to a text file.
+The collector directory contains a few example collectors.

+  - The FileLogger records all data to a text file.
 Note that this collector needs to have the CloseCollectors message sent to it (via the linker) to close the file.

-The GoogleEarthCollector example shows the location in Google Earth as a placemark.
+  - The GoogleEarthCollector example shows the location in Google Earth as a placemark.
 Note this collector depends on [scalakml](https://github.com/workingDog/scalakml) and [scalaxal](https://github.com/workingDog/scalaxal) libraries.
 These two libraries are included here in the lib directory.